rcbops/FleetDeploymentReporting/installation/local/README.md

  - `infrastructure.yml` - includes all of the following playbooks in this section
  - `ansible-hardening.yml` - apply the [ansible-hardening](https://github.com/openstack/ansible-hardening/) role
+ - `splunk.yml` - install and configure Splunk [as specified](https://one.rackspace.com/display/gss/Splunk+PCI+Playbook) by the SAAC team

 ## Application components